lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 Now we just need to analyze our code and look for potential improvements.

-### Minor Refactor
+### Minor Refactor #1

-We can recognize a repetitive pattern in our nested loops.
-We are looping through `$selectors` and `$spacing` three times, that is for each orientation individual and per axis.
-That can be simplified by nesting them together and loop through each of them one time only for all cases.
+You may recognize a repetitive pattern in our nested loops.
+We are looping through `$properties` and `$spacing` three times, that is for each orientation individual and per axis, which can be simplified by nesting them together and loop through each of them one time only for all cases.

 ```scss
 @each $prefix, $property in $properties {